Kake War: Destruction of villages and forts

 Upon hearing of the retribution killings, Davis instructed Lieutenant Commander Richard Worsam Meade of the USS Saginaw to set sail to the Kake tribal lands, take a few chiefs as hostage until surrender of the accused responsible for the killing, and to burn the villages.
-The Saginaw departed on the 11th of February 1869.
+The Saginaw departed on 11 February 1869.

 A Landing party from the Saginaw entered the small Fossil Bluffs Village, found it deserted, and the next day set it alight.
 The next day the Saginaw sailed for Hamilton Bay, the site of present-day Kake and at the time a large village named Town Where No One Sleeps.
 This site was bombarded prior to a landing party putting to shore and setting the village afire after finding it deserted.
 The next morning the Saginaw sailed for Security Bay to a village now known as Retaliation Point Village which was also deserted and put to the torch.
 Setting sail, the Saginaw found two deserted forts with stores and smokehouses which were also destroyed by fire.

 According to Kake oral history, recorded in a 1979 interview, one elderly woman stayed in Fossil Bluffs Village and was burned to death.

 Aftermath

 The loss of winter stores, canoes, and shelter led to several Kake deaths during the winter.
 The Kake did not rebuild the small villages destroyed.
 Some dispersed to other villages, while others remained in the vicinity of Kake, eventually rebuilding the present day Kake.

 Trade with Fort Sitka was reduced substantially in the months following the conflict.
-The post trader at Sitka Frank K. Louthan, some five months after the conflict delivered thirteen blankets and one coat, amounting in value to fifty dollar coins, to the Sitka and Chilkat, after the army refused to pay compensation, in order to restore trading relations.
+The post trader at Sitka, Frank K. Louthan, some five months after the conflict delivered thirteen blankets and one coat, amounting in value to fifty dollar coins, to the Sitka and Chilkat, after the army refused to pay compensation, in order to restore trading relations.

 In December, 1869, a similar event at Fort Wrangell in which Tlingit were killed and a white man (Leon Smith) was killed in retribution led to a two-day bombardment of Old Wrangell.
 However the Stikine surrendered the killer to the army, who following a court-martialing was hung in front of the fort garrison and villagers.

 An unexploded Parrott rifle shell was discovered in the 1940s by a Kake resident embedded in a tree stump and kept as a family heirloom for many years before being defused in 2011 and placed on display in the Sealaska Heritage Institute.

+Apology

+In 2024, the US Navy announced that there would be two apologies for wrongful military action, in Kake and in Angoon.
+Navy Environmental Public Affairs Specialist Julianne Leinenveber stated, “The pain and suffering inflicted upon the Tlingit people warrants this long overdue apology,” and “The Navy will be issuing this apology because it is the right thing to do, regardless of how much time has passed since these tragic events transpired.”